rishuranjanofficial/JWTweak/README.md

 ## Features
 - Detects the algorithm of the input JWT Token
 - Base64 decode the input JWT Token
-- Generate new JWT Token by changing the algorithm of the input JWT to 'None'
+- Generate new JWT by changing the algorithm of the input JWT to 'None'
-- Generate new JWT Token by changing the algorithm of the input JWT to 'HS256'
+- Generate new JWT by changing the algorithm of the input JWT to 'HS256'
-- Generate new JWT Token by changing the algorithm of the input JWT to 'HS384'
+- Generate new JWT by changing the algorithm of the input JWT to 'HS384'
-- Generate new JWT Token by changing the algorithm of the input JWT to 'HS512'
+- Generate new JWT by changing the algorithm of the input JWT to 'HS512'
-- Generate new JWT Token by changing the algorithm of the input JWT to 'RS256'
+- Generate new JWT by changing the algorithm of the input JWT to 'RS256'
-- Generate new JWT Token by changing the algorithm of the input JWT to 'RS384'
+- Generate new JWT by changing the algorithm of the input JWT to 'RS384'
-- Generate new JWT Token by changing the algorithm of the input JWT to 'RS512'
+- Generate new JWT by changing the algorithm of the input JWT to 'RS512'

 ## Download Link
 **[JWTweak.py](https://rishuranjanofficial.github.io/JWTweak/JWTweak.py)**